Broadcasting dolomite lime on the lawn

 Dolomite lime is a common fertilizer.

 Sometimes using dolomite garden lime is warranted, but the truth is it often makes things worse, sometimes just a little, and sometimes a lot.
 Let’s look at why…

-When you buy garden lime, it has been ground into granules that can be coarse or very fine, or it could be turned into a prill.
+When you buy dolomite garden lime, it has been ground into granules that can be coarse or very fine, or it could be turned into a prill, a pellet, not necessary but easier to apply.

 Dolomite lime fertilizer is certainly allowed in organic gardening.
 It is not inherently bad, but how it is used in the garden is often detrimental.

 I touched on this before when I talked about pH.
 The belief is that minerals in your soil are continuously being leached by rain and consequently your soil is always moving towards more acidic.

 Dolomite limestone is used to counteract this, to “sweeten” the soil.
-It can do that, but that doesn’t mean it’s good.
+It can do that, but that doesn’t mean it’s always a good thing.

 First of all, minerals may or may not be leaching from your soil.
 If they are, it could be partially because of rain, but there are other reasons, too.

 If your soil is low in organic matter, which is often the case, it probably can’t hold onto minerals very well, especially if it is low in clay and high in sand and silt.
-If you have lots of clay, you probably don’t have much to worry about.
+If you have lots of clay or organic matter, you probably don’t have much to worry about.

-(Chemical fertilizers can cause a lot of acidity, so if you use them, that is part of the problem, too.)
+(Chemical fertilizers can cause a lot of acidity, so if you use them, that’s part of the problem, too.)

-Whatever the cause, dolomite lime fertilizer is not the answer.
-Let’s look at why garden lime is probably not what you want.
+Whatever the cause, dolomite lime fertilizer is usually not the answer.
+Let’s look at why this form of garden lime is probably not what you want.

 The main point I want to make is that even if minerals are leaching from your soil, it doesn’t make sense to blindly go back adding just two of them (the calcium and magnesium in dolomitic lime) without knowing you need them.
 You might already have too much of one of them.